TheodoreGalanos/DaylightGAN/README.md

 ## Downloading the Daylight Autonomy (DA) dataset

-If you wish to train your own model on the DA dataset, you can download the files from this location (https://drive.google.com/open?id=17xDUxpgozzAdU0YAVXObcCZiodCZHcc_).
+If you wish to train your own model on the DA dataset, you can download the files from this location: https://drive.google.com/open?id=1_ND3DuOmRmeSiFpVpRmvooqeJtneHxwn.
 Extract the files in cycleGAN/datasets folder.

 ## Pretrained model

-You can download the Daylight Autonomy (DA) pretrained model from this location: https://drive.google.com/open?id=1lYZ3Kkg699myo-vrPJ6wK4mw2P4nI54S.
+You can download the Daylight Autonomy (DA) pretrained model from this location: https://drive.google.com/open?id=1_ND3DuOmRmeSiFpVpRmvooqeJtneHxwn.
 Extract the files into cycleGAN/checkpoints folder.

 ## Training your own model on the DA dataset